AdeShennaike/web-sprint-challenge-applied-javascript/README.md

 You can't use all array methods on a NodeList so you must convert it into an array to do so.

 5. What is a component?
+It's different parts of a whole.
+Usually comprised of HTML, CSS, and JavaScript.